SOMIND: Somatic, Mental, and Neurodevelopmental Conditions – Agnieszka Butwicka's research group

 To achieve our vision, we aim to expand the knowledge about the underlying causes, risk factors, rising prevalence, and long-term consequences of comorbid mental and somatic health conditions in young people.
 To accomplish this, we have assembled an interdisciplinary team with expertise in mental health, pediatrics, diabetes, and advanced data analysis.
 We collaborate at both the national and international levels.
 Our research approach is built around using big data sources, clinical data, and cutting-edge statistical methods.
 We use genetically informative samples, such as twins and families, to better understand the genetic and environmental influences on somatic and mental health conditions.
 Our research takes a holistic whole-life perspective and a bioecological approach to scrutinize the impact of factors during pregnancy and childhood on disease risk and its enduring consequences.

 Early-life environmental risk factors of Intellectual Disability: biological, psychosocial influences and early identification– Nationwide Twin and Family Study.
-Swedish Research Council for Health Working Life and Welfare
+Financed by the Swedish Research Council for Health Working Life and Welfare

-SISU - "Post-Pandemic Vulnerability and Resilience: A bioecological approach towards youth well-being in Nordic schools and communities", Nordforsk (link to website)
+SISU - "Post-Pandemic Vulnerability and Resilience: A bioecological approach towards youth well-being in Nordic schools and communities", Financed by Nordforsk

 Publications